sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

     parent: control-access
 ---

-Sensu role-based access control (RBAC) helps different teams and projects share a Sensu instance.
+Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
-RBAC allows you to manage user access and resources based on namespaces, groups, roles, and bindings.
+RBAC allows you to authoriize and manage user access and resources based on namespaces, groups, roles, and bindings.

 - **Namespaces** partition resources within Sensu.
 Sensu entities, checks, handlers, and other [namespaced resources][17] belong to a single namespace.
 - **Roles** create sets of permissions (e.g. get and delete) tied to resource types. **Cluster roles** apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
 - **Users** represent a person or agent that interacts with Sensu.
 Users can belong to one or more **groups**.
 - **Role bindings** assign a role to a set of users and groups within a namespace. **Cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.

-Sensu access controls apply to [sensuctl][2], the Sensu [API][19], and the Sensu [web UI][3].
+RBAC configuration applies to [sensuctl][2], the [API][19], and the [web UI][3].
-In addition to built-in RBAC, Sensu includes [commercial][33] support for authentication using external [authentication providers][32].

 ## Namespaces